 Just getting started on understanding LGBTQIA+ issues?
 These general reference resources will help you learn the terminology and basic concepts involved.

-The username and password to access databases from off campus is the same as what you use to access the PCC portal (myPittCC) and Moodle.
-DO NOT include the last part of your email address (@my.pittcc.edu) in the username.
+The username and password to access databases from off campus is similar to what you use to access the PCC campus portal (myPittCC) and Moodle.
+For the username, use the first part of your myPittCC email address only.
+DO NOT include @my.pittcc.edu.
+The password is exactly the same as what you use to log in to the campus portal.
 Generic logins are available to community residents with PCC library cards, and others who are enrolled in or are affiliated with PCC programs and continuing education courses.
-Have questions?
-Ask us!